 What Is A Dogleg Hole In Golf?

-A dogleg has some sort of turn in it that provides an extra element of difficulty for the golfer.
-This turn can be slight to the left or to the right providing little change in the hole for the golfer although drastic doglegs are common in many cases too.
-Holes can dogleg so drastically that the green is almost a full 90 degree turn from the tee box.
-No matter the sharpness of the dogleg it provides new strategy implications for every golfer who comes through the hole.
+Every dogleg hole has some sort of turn that provides an extra element of difficulty for the golfer.
+This turn can be slight to the left or the right, but drastic doglegs are also common.
+Holes can dogleg so drastically that the green is almost a full 90-degree turn from the tee box.
+No matter the sharpness of the dogleg, it provides new strategy implications for every golfer who comes through the hole.

-Because a dogleg hole is not straight a golfer has a few more decisions to make on how they plan to play the hole.
-A good golfer will take into account how far the turn in the dogleg is from the tee and plan accordingly.
-Also, if one is unable to drive the ball past the turn, hitting the ball to a spot with a good angle to continue playing the hole around the dogleg is very important.
-Once the ball makes it past the dogleg, the golfer has successfully navigated the added element and the hole plays like any other on the course.
+If one is unable to drive the ball past the turn, hitting the ball to a spot with a good look at the green is very important.
+Once the ball makes it past the dogleg, the golfer has successfully navigated the added element and can play the rest of the hole normally.